stephenafamo/fakedb/README.md

         INSERT|tableName|column1=?,column2=?

-* SELECT: Queries the table
+* SELECT: Queries the table.
+If the column list is empty, all columns are selected.

         SELECT|tableName|column1,column2|where=?,where2=?named